 Descriptions of the most common treatment options for pancreatic cancer are listed below.
 The current treatment options for pancreatic cancer are surgery, radiation therapy, chemotherapy, and targeted therapy.
-Supportive care options, which are used to manage the patient’s symptoms, are also included.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

 When detected at an early stage, pancreatic cancer has a much higher chance of being successfully treated.
 However, there are also treatments that can help control the disease for patients with later stage pancreatic cancer to help them live longer.

 Surgery for pancreatic cancer may be combined with radiation therapy and/or chemotherapy (see below).
-These may be given either before (called neoadjuvant therapy) or after surgery (called adjuvant therapy).
-Typically, radiation therapy and chemotherapy are given after surgery.
-If it is unclear whether a cancer can be removed surgically (called borderline resectable) at the time of diagnosis, radiation therapy and/or chemotherapy may be given first to try to shrink the tumor so it can be removed with surgery.
+Typically, radiation therapy and chemotherapy are given after surgery, called adjuvant therapy.
+If a tumor is borderline resectable, meaning it is unclear if it can be removed with surgery, radiation therapy and/or chemotherapy may be given first to try to shrink the tumor so it can be removed with surgery.
+This is called neoadjuvant therapy.

 Different types of surgery are performed depending on the purpose of the surgery:

 Laparoscopy.
 Sometimes, the surgeon may choose to start with a laparoscopy.
-During a laparoscopy, several small holes are made in the abdomen and a tiny camera is passed into the body while a patient is under anesthesia (medication to help block the awareness of pain).
+During a laparoscopy, several small holes are made in the abdomen and a tiny camera is passed into the body while a patient receives anesthesia, which is medication to help block the awareness of pain.
 This helps the surgeon find out if the cancer has spread to other parts of the abdomen.
 If it has, surgery to remove the primary tumor is generally not recommended.

 Surgery to remove the tumor.
 Different types of surgery are used depending on where the tumor is located in the pancreas.
 In all of the surgeries discussed below, nearby lymph nodes are removed as part of the operation.
 More than one type of surgeon, as well as other specialists, will usually be involved in your surgery.